AdvaithGS/Astrobot/README.md

 This is an Astronomy discord bot (now verified!) with various functionalities and uses; created with python 3.10.3 version involving the discord.py module.

 ### Note : The bot will be moving to slash commands effective 1 May hence all users are required to reinvite the bot (no need to kick) so as to give slash command permissions.
 Use the link below.
+Ignore if invited after 5 April or done already.

 ## Table of contents
 * [Invite](#Invite)